 One major project took place in Oakdale, CA in November 2020.
 This was a multi-stakeholder collaboration coordinated by TriCal.
 For this project, TriCal performed field preparation and application, Ajwa Laboratories conducted air sampling and sample analysis, and DPR assisted in air sampling setup as well as performing soil analysis and conducting on-site weather monitoring.
 This project occurred over three separate fields of two acres each in the Oakdale area.
 Each field targeted a different application process to investigate air concentration and emission behaviors.
-One field utilized an 18" deep injection with higher field moisture, one utilized an 18" deep injection with higher field moisture, one for this project was completed in November, with air monitoring continuing into December.
+One field utilized an 18" deep injection with higher field moisture, one utilized an 18" deep injection with higher field moisture and trailing flat roller for compaction, and the third utilized a 24" deeper injection with higher field moisture.
+The application process for this project was completed in November, with air monitoring continuing into December.
 DPR is currently awaiting report(s) that Ajwa Laboratories will produce.